-Keep reading to learn more about sertraline, why it sometimes can lead to hair loss and how you can treat that hair loss if it does happen to you.
+Keep reading to learn more about sertraline and other antidepressants, why they sometimes can lead to hair loss and how you can treat that hair loss if it does happen to you.

 In fact, sertraline is one of the most popular antidepressants on the market.
-Upwards of 30 million prescriptions are written for it every year in the United States.
+Tens of millions of prescriptions are written for it every year in the United States.

 Sertraline is considered to be a safe and effective prescription medication.
-However, just like with any antidepressant (or medication in general), there are some side effects that could happen.
+However, just like with any antidepressant (or medication in general), there are some side effects of sertraline that could happen.

 Common adverse effects include nausea, diarrhea, constipation, dry mouth and heartburn.

-There are also some more serious side effects that are very rare — including seizures, hives, blood pressure issues, chest pain, muscle pain and difficulty breathing.
+There are also some more serious, rare side effects that may accompany sertraline use — including seizures, hives, blood pressure issues, chest pain, muscle pain and difficulty breathing.

 If you experience any of these side effects, you should seek medical attention as soon as possible.